kuma35/thinking-forth-jp/sphinx/chapter2.rst

 coding done to test out certain ideas.
 But this code may not be part of the finished product.
 The idea is to map out your design.

-advises us to complete the design specification before starting to code, with the exception of needed preliminary tests.
+Johnson advises us to complete the design specification before starting to code, with the exception of needed preliminary tests.
 The next interview backs up this point, and adds some additional reasons.

-has been an independent software consultant since 1976, specializing in custom applications for academic research environments.
-He enjoys providing research tools “right at the edge of what technology is able to do.” works in Rochester, New York:
+John Teleska has been an independent software consultant since 1976, specializing in custom applications for academic research environments.
+He enjoys providing research tools “right at the edge of what technology is able to do.”
+Teleska works in Rochester, New York:

 I see the software development process as having two phases.
 The first is making sure I understand what the problem is.
 The second is